About the study

 What will be examined?

 Supplementary information regarding the parents/caregivers and the child’s health and living conditions will be collected.
-Facts about the children and the pregnancy will be collected from medical records of hospitals, primary care centres, maternity care centres, child care centres, school health care, and from National Quality Registers (Pregnancy Record Register, Swedish National Neonatal, Child Care and School Care Quality Register), National Board of Health and Welfare (The National Patient Register, The Swedish Prescribed Drugs Register, The Swedish Birth Register) and Statistics Sweden (population registration and facts including education and study results).
+Information about the children and the pregnancy will be collected via medical records of hospitals, primary care centres, maternity care centres, child care centres, school health care, and from National Quality Registers (Pregnancy Record Register, Swedish National Neonatal, Child Care and School Care Quality Register), National Board of Health and Welfare (The National Patient Register, The Swedish Prescribed Drugs Register, The Swedish Birth Register) and Statistics Sweden (population registration and facts including education and study results).
 All collections are approved by the Swedish Ethical Review Authority and no participators will be personally identified in published research results.

-Can we participate?
+Can you participate?

 • be between 18-40 years old